tldr-pages/tldr/pages/linux/nohup.md

 > Run a command immune to hangups, directing output to a non-tty.

-- Run COMMAND, ignoring hangup signals:
+- Run a command, ignoring hangup signals:

 `nohup {{command-with-options}} &`